metocean/moana-qc/README.md

 ---
 ## Building and running the docker image

-Current latest version of docker image: ops-qc:v0.1.12-dev.
+The metocean/ops-qc repository contains two dockerfiles.
+MetOcean users want to use Dockerfile, external users want to use the one called Dockerfile_external (which is independent of MetOcean's internal libraries).

+To build the Dockerfile_external version, use something like: `docker build . -t moana-qc -f Dockefile_external -v /data:/data` from the moana-qc directory.  `/data` is a directory where the sensor data can be found and also where the output directory will be.
+If you need another directory, add it with the -v tag.

-The metocean/ops-qc docker image requires some libraries in private git repositories.
+The metocean/ops-qc/Dockerfile docker image requires some libraries in private git repositories, but are needed for the current operational version at MetOcean.
 They are accessed via a github token.
 To run from a computer with the github token under variable GIT_TOKEN, build the docker image via

 `docker build --no-cache --build-arg GIT_TOKEN=${GIT_TOKEN} -t metocean/ops-qc:latest .`